Overcoming Data Management Challenges in Oncology Studies

 Challenge

-There tend to be a large amount of Adverse Events and Serious Adverse Events in these patient populations.
+There tends to be a large amount of Adverse Events and Serious Adverse Events in these patient populations.
 Serious adverse event (SAE) data are typically stored in a safety database separate from the clinical trial data, and a reconciliation of the two datasets must be carried out regularly to ensure consistency.
 The large volume of such data can be overwhelming if a careful plan is not in place.

 Solution